SofaDefrost/ModelOrderReduction/doc/sphinx/source/usage/examples/Diamond/diamond.md

 ![Diamond robot modes](DiamondRobot_modes_5367x1342.png)

-With these different parameters we will after perform the reduction like explained [here](../../tutorial/modelOrderReduction.html#reduction-process-tutoriel)
+With these different parameters we will after perform the reduction like explained {doc}`here </usage/tutorial/modelOrderReduction>`

 ## Results